 Ah, the inner critic.
 We all have one.
 That voice in our head that tells us our work is terrible, that we aren’t worthy, that we will never amount to anything.
 It is the kryptonite that drains our inspiration and tries to keeps us small.
 Today, the Viewfinders team is sharing our tales from the dark side.
 We are shining a light on the voice of our inner critic and sharing the techniques that help us move past it, and in some cases, even make friends with the nagging voice that lives in each of us.

 I’ve worked hard to make friends with my inner critic over the years.
 I have gone from being completely incapacitated by it, to gradually understanding that it is not the voice of truth, but rather the voice of fear and ego.
 My inner critic is simply my thinking brain trying to override my intuition, and it is something that I can choose to give less and less weight to if I am mindful.
 Typically my inner critic taunts me with the question, “WHO do YOU think you are?!”
 (Say it in a loud, menacing voice to get the full effect.)
 I have found it therapeutic to listen to artists I admire talk about their inner critics.
-Elizabeth Gilbert writes about it extensively in Big Magic.
+Elizabeth Gilbert writes about it extensively in generic azithromycin over the counter Big Magic.
 And I also love the work of Danielle Krysa, founder of the popular blog The Jealous Curator.
 In her book, Creative Block, she interviews 50 successful artists and asks many of them to talk about their inner critic.
 Guess what?
 Every one of them wrestles with the subject, which means it is universal.
 The question inspired Danielle so much that she went on to write an entire book on the subject, aptly named, Your Inner Critic is a Big Jerk.
 What I am getting at here is that we need not feel alone with this.
 If other artists have successfully conquered their inner critic, you and I can too. — deb

 When my inner critic starts telling me my photos are boring, or too simple, or not as good as so-and-so’s, I look back at this photograph to recapture the joy I felt — and still feel — when taking photographs.
 This photo of my daughter with a cellphone flash is the first photo I ever took with my big-girl camera, and I remember the way my heart skipped a beat when I peeked at the image on the camera.
 I hadn’t learned any of the settings on my new Canon Rebel, and it’s not technically correct.
 But that flash of light and her peaceful expression in that moment filled me with joy and anticipation at what other images I might capture.
 If your inner critic starts to get too loud, revisit a special image from your archives, and let it shine its light right into your heart. –lucy